 I suppose the question that you are asking is, what is the difference between the two categories?

-Below are extracts of some questions I wrote in my journal six months after my wife died about contacting someone who was grieving.
+These are extracts from some grief-related questions I wrote in my journal six months after my wife died about contacting someone who was grieving.

 I felt sorry for my brother, who had to manage both my phone and his phone.
 It felt like he was constantly repeating the exact thing with slight variations.